otaviojava/money-api-book/en/chapter2_4.md

 }
 ```

-To do multiplication, division and remain operation is necessary to pass a `Number` instance parameter.
+To do multiplication or division, a remainder operation is necessary to pass a `Number` instance parameter.

 ```java
 public class ArithmeticOperations2 {